dpallot/simple-websocket-server/README.md

 <h4>For the Programmers</h4>

-def handleConnected(): called when handskake is complete
+handleConnected: called when handskake is complete
  - self.address: TCP address port tuple of the endpoint

-def handleClose(): called when the endpoint is closed or there is an error
+handleClose: called when the endpoint is closed or there is an error

-def handleMessage(): gets called when there is an incoming message from the client endpoint
+handleMessage: gets called when there is an incoming message from the client endpoint
  - self.opcode: the WebSocket frame type (STREAM, TEXT, BINARY)
  - self.data: bytearray (BINARY frame) or unicode payload (TEXT frame)
  - self.request: HTTP details from the WebSocket handshake (refer to BaseHTTPRequestHandler)

-def sendMessage(data): send some text or binary data to the client endpoint
+sendMessage: send some text or binary data to the client endpoint
  - sending data as a unicode object will send a TEXT frame
  - sending data as a bytearray object will send a BINARY frame

-def sendClose() : send close frame to endpoint
+sendClose: send close frame to endpoint

 ---------------------